Their School Integrated But Racial Divisions Remained: 'We Missed Knowing Each Other'

 Next week marks 50 years since the Supreme Court ordered schools across the South to desegregate immediately.

 Alexander v.
 Holmes, a little-known but milestone 1969 case, overruled Brown v.
-Board of Education's language calling to end segregation with "all deliberate speed," which many schools had resisted for 15 years.
+Board of Education II's language calling to end segregation with "all deliberate speed," which many schools had resisted for 15 years.

 Starting third grade was a big adjustment for Brown.